 The full programming Password belongs to the Landlord.
 A vendor cannot ask you to pay for it, or ask you to sign a service preventative maintenance agreement before they send it to you. (this is the same with fire systems also).

 3 The Functional Specification

-This is usually apart of the Mechanical HVAC Operation and Maintenance Manuals and/or a separate Manual all together.
+This is usually a part of the Mechanical HVAC Operation and Maintenance Manuals and/or a separate Manual altogether.
 The Functional Specification document will make alternative Vendor pricing easier for the Market (they should also do a site survey and system survey)

-Make sure you have a current full system back up and few copies of it for your absolute worst case scenario.
+Make sure you have a current full system back up and a few copies of it for your absolute worst-case scenario.
 Date these.
-An important note here, is now you have the password DO NOT PLAY!! or you’ll create your own Building Management System Grief and all this will be just content for google.
+An important note here is now you have the password, DO NOT PLAY!! or you’ll create your own Building Management System Grief, and all this will be just content for google.

 5 Going to the Market;

 Call the large companies, but give consideration you may be jumping from one fire into the next.

 “Google” those protocols above, “control companies”, “BMS” and so forth and you will find a plethora of SME’s that can help you and will bend over backwards to keep you as a long-term client.
 We know of at least 30 Australian-owned companies that can help you.